 I think the player that will be watching Hola over his should is Emre Guler.
 They seem similar style of player to me; neither have an offload (Hola only had 3 in 7 QCup games last season) and try to do their bit to fit into modern footy by getting between defenders with quick feet at the line and being hard to bring down.
 It also makes me think further about Don Furner’s concerns about losing Corey Horsburgh to the expansion team after next season.

-For now though, Hola is now part of a strong set of middles, and with the reported interest in Adam Elliott, the Raiders have a full complement that presents them with a range of options to adapt their pack to suit their needs next season.
+For now though, Hola is now part of a strong set of middles, and with Adam Elliott, the Raiders have a full complement that presents them with a range of options to adapt their pack to suit their needs next season.
 Perhaps it doesn’t come with the names of the pack before 2020, but it does seem to have more options and more flexibility (and importantly, mobility) than it did before last season.